 One game with Philly in 2007 and eight with the 2009 Nationals is all the major league action righthander Zack Segovia (1983) has on his resume so far, but anyone traveling to Tampa to watch 2010 Spring Training saw this righty answering the relief bell for the Yanks several times this past March.

 Another iffy addition to this list is infielder Pete Kozma (1988), who signed with the Yanks in November 2015 after having played in 275 games with St. Louis from 2011 through 2015.
 A 2007 first-round pick by the Cards, defensive specialist Kozma hit just three home runs with 52 rbi’s over those years, and was hoping to ride his glove to a bit part on the 2016 Yanks.
 That was not to be, but with the shoulder injury Didi Gregorius suffered playing in the WBC, Pete got into 11 games with the 2017 Yanks.
-He had one hit nine at bats, and defensively registered four put outs and eight assists; he was waived in late April, picked up by Texas (four hits in 28 games), and has signed with the Tigers for ’18.
+He had one hit nine at bats, and defensively registered four put outs and eight assists; he was waived in late April, picked up by Texas (four hits in 28 games), and has signed with the Tigers for ’18, and again for ’19.

 We lead off the list of others birthdaying this day with righty Jim Hearn (1921), who posted a very respectable 109-89 record for National League clubs in St. Louis, New York, and Philadelphia from 1947-1959.
 Also: Sid Monge (1951); Bret Saberhagen (1964); Steve Scarsone (1966); Joe Vitiello (1970); Sean Bergman (1970); Jason Varitek (1972); the lefty Bobby Jones (1972); Trot Nixon (1974); Todd Dunwoody (1975); Kelvim Escobar (1976); Josh Hancock (1978); Andres Blanco (1984); Alejandro de Aza (1984); Charlie Furbush (1986); Ryan Schimpf (1988); Kenta Maeda (1988); Chris McGuiness (1988); and Jose Cisneros (1989).